BeehiveDAC/Token---Upgrade/README.md

 # Token-Upgrade
-Add staking for awards to the original EDNA Token Contract
+Add staking for Awards to the original EDNA Token Contract